sti dashboard ny

 infectious syphilis

-• Infectious syphilis rates decreased in 2023, following years of increases
+• Infectious syphilis rates decreased for the second year in a row.

-• Rates are much higher among males than females, although female rates have increased at a faster rate.
+• Rates are much higher among males than females.

 • Rates have remained consistently higher among Black New Yorkers since 2014.